uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 4. Create a manifest file

-  With the test editor of your preference, create a new file and open it, Ex: `${HOME}/cdis-manifest/commons-test.planx-pla.net.json`.
+  With the text editor of your preference, create a new file and open it, Ex: `${HOME}/cdis-manifest/commons-test.planx-pla.net/manifest.json`.
 The content of the file shold be similar to:

 ```json
 {